Installation¶

 $ pip3 install -e .

-• you only need to update the repository.
+- you only need to update the repository.

-• you don’t have to rerun the pip command.
+- you don’t have to rerun the

-For usage
+For usage¶

 Using pip